martinjoiner/martinjoiner/README.md

 Technology
 ----------

-Written in PHP (no framework), HTML5, CSS and vanilla Javascript.
+Written in PHP (no framework), HTML5, CSS and vanilla JavaScript.
 Assets built-down using Grunt to concat, minify and version.